 In 2010, an extensive study was conducted on the total antioxidant content of more than 3,100 foods, beverages, spices, herbs, and supplements used worldwide.
 This study included 283 beverages.
 Of all beverages included, hibiscus tea was found to be highest in antioxidants.

-Hibiscus leaves are what make Red Zinger™ tea “zingy,” and can be quite tart.
+Hibiscus leaves are what make Red Zinger™ tea “zingy,” and they can be quite tart.
 One way to sweeten this ruby red herbal tea is by making a variation of the classic Mexican drink, called Agua Fresca.
 This is traditionally made with watermelon, lime, and sugar, but you can leave out the sugar.
-A Hibiscus Agua Fresca takes advantage of the natural tartness of hibiscus and blends it with the sweet flavor of watermelon to create a delicious flavor combination.
+This Hibiscus Agua Fresca takes advantage of the natural tartness of hibiscus and blends it with the sweet flavor of watermelon to create a delicious flavor combination.

 From a health perspective, the dietary flavonoids in watermelon have been shown to be anti-inflammatory and reduce muscle soreness after exercise.
 Watermelon is also rich in citrulline, which is metabolized into arginine, an essential amino acid.
 The consumption of citrulline has been shown to help improve symptoms of erectile dysfunction in men.